haiwera-silk-cd/magento-devdocs/guides/v2.1/config-guide/varnish/use-varnish-cache-how.md

 *	`default.vcl` configuration for Varnish generated using the <a href="{{ page.baseurl }}/config-guide/varnish/config-varnish-magento.html">Magento Admin</a>

 <div class="bs-callout bs-callout-info" id="info">
 	<p>This topic covers only the default options in the preceding list.
-There are many other ways to configure caching in complex scenarios (for example, using a Content Delivery Network); those methods are beyond the scope of this guide.</p>
+There are many other ways to configure caching in complex scenarios (for example, using a 内容分发网络); those methods are beyond the scope of this guide.</p>
 </div>

 On the first browser request, cacheable assets are delivered to the client browser from Varnish and cached on the browser.